annafomina1/iscproject/README.md

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to set up a development environment for Vaadin projects](https://vaadin.com/docs/latest/guide/install) (Windows, Linux, macOS).

-## Deploying to Production

-To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
-This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
-The file can be found in the `target` folder after the build completes.

-Once the JAR file is built, you can run it using
-`java -jar target/ufaproject-1.0-SNAPSHOT.jar`

 ## Project structure